petasbytes/go-agent/README.md

 ### Tools

-- `list_files`: Lists files in current directory (non-recursive); enforced by path validation and read denylist
+- `list_files`: Optional relative directory path within the sandbox (defaults to current directory).
+Returns a JSON array of names; directories are suffixed with `/`.
+Enforced by path validation and read denylist.
-- `read_file`: Reads a specified text file; enforced by path validation and read denylist
+- `read_file`: Relative file path within the sandbox; directories and unsafe paths are rejected.
+Enforced by path validation and read denylist.
-- `edit_file`: Creates or edits a file within the sandbox; enforced by path validation and write policy
+- `edit_file`: Relative file path within the sandbox; enforced by path validation and write policy.

 ## Quick start